ONSdigital/aws-uploader/README.md

 ```bash
 aws ssm put-parameter --name "/uploader/maintenance-mode" --value '{"enabled":true,"message":"2 pm on Monday 16 December 2025"}' --type String --overwrite
 ```

+In this case "2 pm on Monday 16 December 2025"" is an example - put whatever message you want in.

 **Deactivate maintenance mode:**
 ```bash